wangruinju/NYC_airport_market_share/README.md

 Also, the international airlines might be another problem for analyzing the market share.
 For example, La Guardia Airport does not have a lot of international services.
 Further exploration may be combined with flight data from 4 big airline company: AA, UA, Southwest and Delta.

 Lastly, we don't cover the data of people who taking other transportaion platforms like train or self-pickup.
 Further exploration may be combined with public transportation data.
-The following figure shows the official statistics about market share at these three airports:
+The following figure shows the official statistics about market share at these three airports [1]:

 <img src = https://github.com/wangruinju/NYC_airport_market_share/blob/master/images/Anual%20Report.JPG width="800">

 4. Taxi Platform: it is always to see how the new platforms compete with the traditional ones.
 Here I label "uber/lyft" to represent For-Hire Vehicle due to the fact that Uber and Lyft account for the most market.
-The following figure gives a real-time market share between Uber and Lyft.
+The following figure gives a real-time market share between Uber and Lyft [2]:

 <img src = https://github.com/wangruinju/NYC_airport_market_share/blob/master/images/uber_lyft_market_share_01.png width="500">